Intermodalics/pickit-docs/docs/robot-integrations/yaskawa/yaskawa_installation_and_setup.rst

 ==============================

 This setup manual helps you setup Pickit with a Yaskawa robot.
-The setup of Pickit with a Yaskawa robot consists of 4 steps:
+The setup of Pickit with a Yaskawa robot consists of the following steps:

 .. contents::
     :backlinks: top